 Not just fix, but how to detangle doll hair effortlessly!

 This is an easy hack on how to detangle doll hair.

 To ensure Dottie’s dolls kept their long tresses we turned to good ol’ trusty Google.

-Thanks to the internet, there are more than just a handful of suggestions, solutions and tips out there to solve the problem of the matted hair rage.
-Everything from fabric softener, shampoo with conditioner, oil and the whole 9 yards can be used, but we chose to go with what we had available…
+Thanks to the internet, there are more than just a handful of suggestions, solutions, and tips out there to solve the problem of the matted, tangled, hair rage.

 I wasn’t sure it would work, so I tried it out on her Ariel doll first.

 After washing the hair with water and lathering in the conditioner,

 I washed out the doll’s hair again and then tried running the brush through.

 So Dottie then took charge of the rest of her dolls.